Compiled from my ten-part series at Capital Research Center

 With the recent history of mass demonstrations overriding democracy, it is little wonder that Romania’s PSD might look at harsh-but-necessary means to avoid becoming the next notch in Soros’s belt.

-But despite Soros’s attempts to bring greater transparency, democracy, and liberalism to Georgia, Ukraine, and Kyrgyzstan, more corruption, poverty, heightened ethnic conflict, and civil war followed their Color Revolutions.
+But despite Soros’s attempts to bring greater transparency, democracy, and left-wing politics to Georgia, Ukraine, and Kyrgyzstan, more corruption, poverty, heightened ethnic conflict, and civil war followed their Color Revolutions.

 Georgian voters in 2012 decimated Saakashvili’s party after tapes surfaced of prison guards sodomizing prisoners with broom handles, allegedly with his ruling party’s knowledge.
-Saakashvili left Georgia for Ukraine in 2015, and gave up his citizenship to become governor of Odessa.
-Today, he faces criminal charges in both countries.
+Saakashvili left Georgia for Ukraine in 2015 and gave up his citizenship to become governor of Odesa.
+By 2017, he faced criminal charges in both countries.

 Meanwhile, in Kyrgyzstan, corruption, cronyism, and economic stagnation accompanied Tulip Revolution benefactor Kurmanbek Bakiyev’s rule.
-Bakiyev had to flee to Belarus when his people staged another revolt — this time a violent one.
+Bakiyev had to flee to Belarus when his people staged another revolt — here too a violent one.

 Soros’s Romanian Disciples Gain Political Power